OWN IT NEO!

 THERE ARE MANY POTENTIAL PLACES TO START.
 YOU CAN OWN THE VISION…

 + Research public transit options where you live and try taking it to work.
 If you live and work in an urban or suburban context, chances are you are served by some form of public transit.
-Try riding the bus or train to work; you will help start a virtuous cycle of reducing congestion and emission of smog-forming chemicals during peak commute hours, supporting current operations, and bolstering the case for improving service.
+Try riding the bus or train; you will help start a virtuous cycle of reducing congestion and emission of smog-forming chemicals during peak commute hours, supporting current operations, and bolstering the case for improving service.

 + Look into local community supported agriculture (CSA) organizations and buy a share.
 You’ll get fresh, locally-sourced produce delivered to your doorstep!